If autism hyperfocus drives your child to obsession, what should you do about it, and how much should you intervene?

 While this can often indicate great talent in our kids, the fact remains that such obsessions can be hard for the family to cope with from day to day.

-If Suzie loves to paint beautiful pictures but won’t do anything else, this could clearly interfere with daily life for Suzie and for the whole family.
+If Jaime loves to paint beautiful pictures but won’t do anything else, this could clearly interfere with daily life for Jaime and for the whole family.

-Before we explore if or how much Suzie and other children should be allowed to fixate on their interests, we should understand why they experience such intense obsessions in the first place.
+Before we explore if or how much children should be allowed to fixate on their interests, we should understand why they experience such intense obsessions in the first place.

 The first, most obvious reason is that they simply enjoy their area of interest to a very high degree.